damienbod/AngularWebpackVisualStudio/README.md

 ```

-The produced build file in the wwwroot folder.
-The scripts for the app, vendor and boot have been added using webpack.
+And the produced build file in the wwwroot folder.
+The scripts for the app, vendor and boot have been added using Webpack.
 Hashes are used in a production build for cache busting.

 ```javascript
 <!doctype html>